 The Way Forward

-In early 2018, SCOPE CODA will first be piloted in Uganda and South Sudan.
-Initial learnings and results will then support the roll-out of SCOPE CODA to other eight priority countries in 2018.
-A strong focus on lessons learnt and early feedback will allow to effectively improve nutrition programmes to the benefit of the vulnerable populations WFP serves.
+SCOPE CODA is currently being piloted in Uganda and South Sudan, and aims to reach more than 14,00 beneficiaries in the initial implementation phrase.
+Learnings and results will support the roll-out of SCOPE CODA to other eight priority countries in 2018.
+A strong focus on lessons learned and early feedback will allow to effectively improve nutrition programmes to the benefit of the vulnerable populations WFP serves.